Women bishops debate: the issues

-Some - but not all - of the CofE's evangelicals and Anglo-Catholics oppose the appointment of women bishops.
+Some - but not all - of the CofE's evangelicals and Anglo-Catholics are opposed.

 Anglo-Catholics revere the traditions and ceremonies of the Church.
 Some believe a woman cannot be a valid bishop and ordaining women prevents unity with the Roman Catholics.

-Evangelicals place great stress on the teachings of the Bible.
-Those who oppose women bishops say scripture requires male headship in the Church.
+Evangelicals place great stress on the teachings of the Bible and those who oppose women's ordination say scripture requires male headship in the Church.

 How many Anglican women bishops are there worldwide?